 Key points

-Threat intelligence fuels detection.
-SIEM and EDR rules tuned with threat intelligence catch real threats; rules without intelligence generate false positives.
+CTI fuels detection and prevention.
+SIEM and EDR rules tuned with contextual intelligence catch real threats; rules without intelligence generate noise and false positives that drown the SOC.

 Common mistakes

-- Confusing threat intelligence with vulnerability data—knowing that CVE-2024-1234 exists (vuln data) is different from knowing that it's actively exploited by APT-X targeting your industry (threat intelligence).
-Prioritize the latter.
+- Confusing threat intelligence with vulnerability data: knowing that a CVE exists is different from knowing that it is being actively exploited against your sector.
+Prioritise the latter; the CISA KEV catalogue is a good free starting point.

-- Assuming all threat intelligence is current—older feeds contain stale indicators.
-Validate freshness and context, especially for IP addresses and malware hashes.
+- Assuming all CTI is current: older feeds contain stale indicators that generate false positives and erode analyst trust.
+Validate freshness and context, especially for IPs and hashes.

 Related terms